openvstorage/ovs-documentation/Installation/quickinstall.md

     default administrator credentials username:admin, password:admin.
 -   Go to the Storage Router detail page and select the Physical Disk Management tab.
 Assign a DB and scrub role to at least one SSD disk.
 Assign read and write roles to SSDs you want to use as cache.
 -   Create an Open vStorage Backend in the Backend section.
--   To add more nodes execute in the KVM shell of every node (concurrent installations of multiple nodes isn't supported):
+-   To add more nodes execute in the KVM shell of every node (concurrent installation of multiple nodes isn't supported):
 ```
 ovs setup
 ```